 Xray Ultimate is a solid example of a Minecraft X-Ray pack for Java Edition.
 These packs are infamous for their cheaty method of making absolutely every block invisible except for ores, allowing you to see straight through the world and find out where all the ores are.

 There are plenty of legimitate uses for X-Ray packs, but I must warn you that if you're trying to use this pack on a server to gain an advantage over other players, you'll likely be found and banned from the server.
-If you're having that much trouble finding Diamonds, be sure to check out our guid on how to find Diamonds in Minecraft.
+If you're having that much trouble finding Diamonds, be sure to check out our guide on how to find Diamonds in Minecraft.

 Download link: Xray Ultimate